-- The Option should provide a rate of return that equals (gross of fees) the FTSE Global All Cap Index over rolling one-, three-, and five-year periods. - The tracking error of the option should not exceed 75 basis points on an annual basis.
+- The Option should provide a rate of return that equals (gross of fees) the FTSE Global All Cap Index over rolling one-, three-, and five-year periods. - The tracking error of the option should not exceed 30 basis points on an annual basis.

-C. Investment Option Monitoring, Watch List and Termination Guidelines
+C. Investment Option Monitoring-&, Watch listList and Termination Guidelines

 The Board of Trustees recognizes that all investments go through cycles and, therefore, there will be periods of time in which the investment objectives are not met or when specific investment options fail to meet their expected performance expectations.
 The Investment Subcommittee retains the right to use its discretion when reviewing investment options and making recommendations.
-The participant accepts the principle that, in the absence of specific circumstances requiring immediate action, patience and a longer- term perspective will be employed when evaluating investment performance.
+The participant accepts the principle that, in the absence of specific circumstances requiring immediate action, patience and a longer-term perspective will be employed when evaluating investment performance.

 The Investment Subcommittee will meet quarterly to monitor and review the investment options offered and report back to the Board of Trustees.
-IMD will prepare a quarterly report for the Board to review each investment option.
+The consultant or designee IMD will prepare a quarterly report for the committee that includes recommendations on Investment Subcommittee to review each investment option.

-Monitoring will be done on a regular basis by IMD (including between quarterly meetings) to determine whether the investment options offered under the Program are performing at a satisfactory level or to determine if an investment option should be placed in "Watch" status and added to the watch list, as follows:
+Monitoring will be done on a regular basis by the consultant or designee IMD (including between quarterly meetings) to determine whether the investment options offered under the Program are performing at a satisfactory level or to determine if an investment option should be placed in "Watch" status and added to the watch list, as follows: